 1.8.4 Appeal of a Board Hearing Decision

-(1) The written appeal must contain the reason for the appeal.
-Appeals must meet one of three criteria:
+(1) The written appeal must contain the criteria for the appeal.
+Appeals must meet one of the following three criteria:

-(2) The Provost or designee (appeals officer) may accept, reject, or modify the Judicial Board's decision or sanction.
+(2) The Provost or designee (i.e. appeals officer) may accept, reject or modify the judicial board’s decision or sanction.

-(3) The appeals officer's or designee’s decision is final.
+(3) The Provost’s or designee’s decision is final.

-(4) The Provost or designee will notify the Director of Student Rights and Responsibilities of the final decision and provide the decision letter to be on file.
+(4) The Provost or designee will notify the Director, Student Rights and Responsibilities of the final decision and provide the decision letter to be on file.

-All information, including supporting evidence, decision letters, and appeals for academic dishonesty are to be kept on file in the Student Rights and Responsibilities Office for six (6) years in accordance with item 10 (10401) of the Records and Retention Disposition Schedule CO-2 for use by counties, revised 2006.
+All information, including supporting evidence, decision letters, and appeals for academic dishonesty or to be kept on file in the Office of Student Rights and Responsibilities for six years.